developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure the Whitelisting State, which determines whether the set of applications that can be installed and run on a Zebra Android device is controlled.

- - If the the value ***Off*** is chosen, then Whitelisting will not be used and no restrictions is placed on which applications can be installed and run.
+ - If the the value ***Off*** is chosen, Whitelisting is not used and no restrictions is placed on which applications can be installed and run.

- - If the the value ***On*** is chosen, then Whitelisting is used and additional Managed Configurations should be specified to configure how the set of applications is controlled and which applications is allowed to be installed and run.
+ - If the the value ***On*** is chosen, Whitelisting is used and additional Managed Configurations can be specified to configure how the set of applications is controlled and which applications can be installed and run.

 ## Wireless General Configuration